Open-Cascade-SAS/OCCT/dox/samples/ocaf_func.md

     // A virtual method  ::Arguments() returns a list of arguments of the function.
     CylinderDriver::Arguments( TDF_LabelList&amp; args )
     {
-      // The direct arguments, located at sub-leaves of  the fucntion, are collected (see picture 2).
+      // The direct arguments, located at sub-leaves of  the function, are collected (see picture 2).
       TDF_ChildIterator  cIterator( Label(), false );
       for (;  cIterator.More(); cIterator.Next() )
       {